Breakpoint cluster region protein: Oncoprotein

-The BCR-ABL oncoprotein oligomerisation domain found at the N-terminus of BCR is essential for the oncogenicity of the BCR-ABL fusion protein.
-The BCR-ABL oncoprotein oligomerisation domain consists of a short N-terminal helix (alpha-1), a flexible loop and a long C-terminal helix (alpha-2).
+In the BCR-ABL oncoprotein, the N-terminal part of BCR is fused to the C-termianl part of ABL.
+The approximately 75 residues on the N-terminus functions as an oligomerisation domain essential for the oncogenicity of the BCR-ABL fusion protein.
+This BCR-ABL oncoprotein oligomerisation domain consists of a short N-terminal helix (alpha-1), a flexible loop and a long C-terminal helix (alpha-2).
 Together these form an N-shaped structure, with the loop allowing the two helices to assume a parallel orientation.
 The monomeric domains associate into a dimer through the formation of an antiparallel coiled coil between the alpha-2 helices and domain swapping of two alpha-1 helices, where one alpha-1 helix swings back and packs against the alpha-2 helix from the second monomer.
 Two dimers then associate into a tetramer.
 Structure-based engineering starting from the antiparallel coiled coil domain of the BCR-ABL oncoprotein (BCR30-65) resulted in a new pH-sensitive homodimeric antiparallel coiled coil.

+The kinase also includes a region that binds the ABL SH2 domain.

 Function

 Although the BCR-ABL fusion protein has been much studied, the function of the normal BCR gene product is still not clear.
 The protein has serine/threonine kinase activity and is a guanine nucleotide exchange factor for the Rho family of GTPases including RhoA.

+BCR is a paralog of ABR, RhoGEF and GTPase activating protein.
+Both are GTPase-activating proteins selective for Rac.
+Despite their "GTPase-activating" domain they actually reduce the activity of Rac.
+They keep mature innate immune system cells from becoming overactive.

+BCR knockout mice are viable, fertile, and free of obvious behavioral or physical abnormalities.
+They are however much more sensitive to lipopolysaccharide in blood, reacting with neutrophilia and septic shock.
+Their neutrophils are more active than those of normal mice.
+BCR knockout also disrupts gut movement and brain development in mice.